 No kidding, Golf Digest has signed up LDRIC as our newest Playing Editor and will feature his tips based on Parente's research over the coming year.

-In this issue, Bob Carney's instruction piece, "Are You a Badass Golfer?" derives from the best-selling book by Jen Sincero, You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life.
+In this issue (May 2016), Bob Carney's instruction piece, "Are You a Badass Golfer?" derives from the best-selling book by Jen Sincero, You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life.

 I realize this is a family magazine, and I apologize in advance to those offended by the term, but there's a rich heritage in the language of the game referring to the critical role played by this body part in the striking of a golf ball.
 I couldn't resist supporting the argument with a glossary of terms that might suggest a future book title: